Turning assistant

 Turning assistant is an advanced driver-assistance system introduced in 2015.

 The system monitors opposing traffic when turning across traffic at low speeds.
 In critical situation, it brakes the car.
 This is a common scenario at busy city crossings as well as on highways, where the speed limits are higher.

+Operation

+A turning assistant monitors oncoming traffic while the driver is preparing to turn across traffic.
+On some vehicles, monitoring begins when the driver activates the direction indicator, using sensors such as radar, a front camera and, in some models, lidar.
+At low speeds, the system may warn the driver or apply the brakes to prevent or mitigate a traffic collision with an oncoming vehicle.